 Congratulations!
 You’ve taken the plunge and joined the exciting and sometimes chaotic world of dog ownership.
 By now, you’ve probably done some research and have an understanding of how to care for your new puppy.
-Your house is going to be the place where your dog spends the majority of his life, so it’s vitally important that you take precautions to make sure it’s a safe environment for him.
+Your house is going to be the place where your dog spends the majority of their life, so it’s vitally important that you take precautions to make sure it’s a safe environment.

 Puppies are extremely energetic and curious, so when puppy-proofing your home, you must be thorough.
 It’s amazing what one little puppy can get into.
-By puppy-proofing, you’re trying to keep the puppy safe and prevent him from getting access to anything dangerous to him.
+By puppy-proofing, you’re trying to keep the puppy safe and prevent them from getting access to anything dangerous.

 Checklist for Puppy-Proofing Indoors